 Dev Environment with Localhost SSL

 Have you ever wanted to set up SSL for localhost development on your computer?
 No?
-Honestly, as hard as this can be at times, me neither.
+As hard as this can be at times, me neither.
 What changed?
-Recently, I have been working on a Rails contract project, and the project was set up using SSL.
-I needed to set up SSL on my Linux computer, so I could collaborate on the project.
+Recently, I have been working on a Rails contract project, and it was set up with SSL.
+I needed to set up SSL on my Linux computer to collaborate on the project.

-Why you may need SSL in development?
+Why do you need SSL in development?
 Check this tweet to find the answer.

-So there is one solution Puma-dev, however, even though there is Linux support, the solution and set up never worked for me.
+So there is one solution, Puma-dev; however, even with Linux support, the solution and setup never worked for me.

 Solution